Language Processing Disorder Symptoms & Treatment Options

 Auditory learning is just as important in middle school and higher.
 Inefficient listeners do not develop critical thinking and reasoning skills.
-Again, a language processing disorder can undermine learning.
+Again, language processing disorder can undermine learning.

 Symptoms Of Language Processing Disorders

-Here are the common language processing disorder symptoms:
+Here are the most symptoms:

 Difficulty Following Directions

-This is the classic language processing disorder symptom.
 If your child is processing slower than a teacher or parent is talking, he will either miss information or just tune out.

 Trouble Rhyming At An Early Age

 Rhyming displays language dexterity.
 If your child had difficulty with rhyming at around three years old, this is an sign that speech and language processing skills may not be developing as expected.

 Vocabulary, Pronunciation and Grammar Concerns